mezzio/mezzio-swoole/docs/book/v2/command-line.md

 # Command Line Tooling

-This package ships the vendor binary `zend-expressive-swoole`.
+This package ships the vendor binary `mezzio-swoole`.
 It provides the following commands:

 - `start` to start the server